 - Nuclear energy: introduction

 Grading and examination

-- Part 2 and part 3: Oral examination with written preparation, open book in first and second session
+- Part 1, 2 & 3: Oral examination with written preparation, open book

-- The visit of BR2 and laboratory session on mechanical testing are compulsory and cannot be repeated in second session.
+- The laboratory session on mechanical testing are compulsory and cannot be repeated in second session.

 - Report on the laboratory session on mechanical testing (10%).